Karyn Kupcinet: Alleged connection to JFK

 In 2013, the Ventura County Star published an article marking the 50th anniversary of the assassination that discussed the unidentified caller referenced by Jones.
+For the Ventura County Star, the story was local, as employees of GTE, a telephone service provider, had been able, in 1963, to narrow down the origin of the phone call to Oxnard.
 Citing Federal Bureau of Investigation records declassified years after the assassination, the article reported that two GTE telephone operators who heard the call told the FBI the caller’s voice did not match Kupcinet’s in age or tone, and that they believed the caller may have been "mentally disturbed".
+Also, her rambling monologue did not focus much on the president.
+She claimed that the United States government was going to be overthrown, and that Kennedy was one of many federal officials who would be removed from their jobs in a variety of ways.

-The Warren Commission found no evidence that Irv Kupcinet had prior contact with Ruby or that he had advance knowledge of Oswald’s death.
+The Warren Commission found no evidence that Irv Kupcinet had contact with Jack Ruby prior to November 1963 or that he had advance knowledge of Oswald’s death.
 Although Irv Kupcinet was socially acquainted with several prominent Chicago Outfit figures, including Sam Giancana and Tony Accardo, he rejected claims linking his associates to his daughter’s death.
 Following her death, Kupcinet sought the assistance of attorney and Mafia fixer Sidney Korshak to secure the release of his daughter’s remains.
 These associations later contributed to continued public speculation, which Kupcinet consistently disputed.

-Kupcinet received a letter of condolence from Rose Kennedy following her daughter’s death.
+Irv Kupcinet received a letter of condolence from Rose Kennedy following his daughter’s death.

 No official investigation has established a connection between the Kennedy assassination and the death of Karyn Kupcinet.